eralchemy/eralchemy/README.md

 Every feedback is welcome on the [GitHub issues](https://github.com/maurerle/eralchemy2/issues).

-To run the tests, use : `$ py.test` or `$ tox`.
-Some tests require a local postgres database with a schema named test in a database named test all owned by a user named eralchemy with a password of eralchemy.
-This can be easily set up using docker-compose with: `docker-compose up -d`.
+### Development

+Install the development dependencies using

+    $ pip instal -e .[dev]

+Make sure to run the pre-commit to fix formatting

+    $ pre-commit run --all

 All tested PR are welcome.

+## Running tests

+This project uses the pytest test suite.
+To run the tests, use : `$ pytest` or `$ tox`.

+Some tests require having a local PostgreSQL database with a schema named test in a database named test all owned by a user named eralchemy with a password of eralchemy.
+If docker compose is available, one can use `docker compose up -d` for this purpose.
+You can deselct the tests which require a PostgreSQL database using:

+    $ pytest -m "not external_db"

 ## Publishing a release